 - RESULTS are announced and winning projects are included in the City’s FY19 capital budget (December 2017)

 - Winning projects are IMPLEMENTED (July 2018 onward)

-The City is setting aside $800,000 in FY19 capital funds for the third PB cycle, an increase of $100,000 from the third PB process.
+The City is setting aside $800,000 in FY19 capital funds for the third PB cycle, an increase of $100,000 from the fourth PB process.
 Projects are eligible for funding if they meet the following criteria: